FileMeta/MetaTag/README.md

 ## About MetaTag
 The software is distributed in C# as a [CodeBit](http://filemeta.org/CodeBit.html) located [here](https://raw.githubusercontent.com/FileMeta/MetaTag/master/MetaTag.cs).
 It is released under a [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) open source license.

-MetaTag is part of the [FileMeta](http://www.filemeta.org/) initiative.
+MetaTag is part of the [FileMeta](http://www.filemeta.org/) project.

 This project includes the master copy of the [MetaTag.cs](https://raw.githubusercontent.com/FileMeta/MetaTag/master/MetaTag.cs) CodeBit plus a set of unit tests which may also serve as sample code.